trickstercache/trickster/docs/new-changed-2.0.md

   - Supported via the following fields:
     - `caches[*].redis.password`, `backends[*].healthcheck.headers`, `backends[*].paths[*].request_headers`, `backends[*].paths[*].request_params`, `backends[*].paths[*].response_headers`
   - Usage: `password: ${MY_SECRET_VAR}`
+- Previous Trickster 2.0 Betas used millisecond config values like `timeout_ms: 1500`.
+These have changed to `timeout: 1500ms`.
+See more details in the Configuration section below.

 ## Still to Come